 Place the apple mixture in an oven casserole dish.

-Combine the remaining ¾ cup sugar, flour, salt and baking powder; cut in the butter until the mixture is crumbly.
+Combine the remaining ¾ cup sugar, flour, salt, cinnamon and baking powder; cut in the butter until the mixture is crumbly.

 Sprinkle the crumbs over the fruit and bake 25 minutes or until brown.